varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### SsisExpression

 An SSIS Expression applied to the column in a derived column transformation.
 This can be used to create derived columns using the SSIS derived columns features.
-It is used by BimlFlex to derive the Business Key contents using the `FlexToBk()` expression for all Business Key columns.
+It is used by BimlFlex to derive the Integration Key contents using the `FlexToBk()` expression for all Integration Key columns.

 #### IsDerived